 Leading Off: Machado, O's in Beantown after near-beaning

-Houston Astros' George Springer, front right, celebrates with Ken Giles after defeating the Oakland Athletics in a baseball game Sunday, April 30, 2017, in Houston.
+New York Yankees' Aaron Judge steals third base as Baltimore Orioles' Manny Machado fields the throw during the fourth inning of a baseball game Saturday, April 29, 2017, in New York.
 New York Yankees' Aaron Judge steals third base as Baltimore Orioles' Manny Machado fields the throw during the fourth inning of a baseball game Saturday, April 29, 2017, in New York.

 Add your comments below